stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

 #### Long reorg protection

-PoS blockchains similar to Stratis need to have a protection against long reorganizations.
+PoS blockchains similar to Stratis need to have a protection against long reorganisations.
 Stratis protocol prevents the node from switching to another chain that would replace more than 500 blocks.
 We denote this parameter as `maxReorg`.